978.662.7580

 In 2026, your Google Business Profile is not just for Google Search.
 AI tools like ChatGPT, Gemini, and Perplexity pull data from GBP to generate local business recommendations.
 A complete, active, well-reviewed profile makes you more likely to be recommended by AI — which is an entirely new source of leads that most businesses are not even aware of.
 Read our full guide on AI search visibility for local businesses.

 Every ScaleLocal plan includes complete Google Business Profile optimization, weekly posts, review management, and monthly insights reporting.
-Get your free Digital Presence Snapshot to see how your current profile stacks up.
+Get your free Digital Audit to see how your current profile stacks up.

 Want to see where your business stands?